-The Wonder of Westman Islands are 2-hour panoramic tour, where we drive around and stop at the most interesting points in Westman Islands.
-A little walk takes us to incredible places rich in beautiful nature, unbelievable history and a ground that might be younger than you selves.
+The Wonder of Westman Islands is 2-hour panoramic tour, where we drive around and stop at the most interesting points in Westman Islands.
+A little walk takes us to incredible places rich in beautiful nature, unbelievable history and ground that might be younger than you selves.

 We expect to start the tour on the pier, however it is not a problem to pick the group up where requested.
 We drive to Sprangan, the rope swinging training station, where we learn about rope swinging.
 Rope swinging in cliffs is the national sport of the islanders, the training station are a rope in high cliffs, with different heights, in which islanders jump out and swing with confidence back and forward.
 In the past, boys practiced rope swinging to prepare themselves for collecting eggs from bird nests, but this was an important source of food in the springtime.
 Today we honor the memory and teach the children of Westman Islands to rope swing.
 Guests are welcome to try rope swinging with assistance from the guide.

 Next is the valley (dalurinn), which is best known for the National Festival of Westman Islands (Þjóðhátíð), which is the oldest and one of the largest music festivals in Iceland.
 The festival has been held since 1874.
 However, the valley has a much longer history and many stories are related to the valley, e.g. are the ruins of the first stone house in Iceland and the first inhabitants of the Westman Islands settled there.
 The pirates of the Turkish invasion in the 16th century robbed this same valley and you can see points named after that disaster.
 It is also lovely to walk to the replica of the first settlers man house or to the pond in the middle of the valley where high rock walls tower over and adorn the natural beauty that is memorable.